Nexmo/nexmo-developer/_documentation/en/conversation/guides/jwt-acl.md

 ### Other languages

 Creating a JWT with the appropriate claims for authenticating a Vonage user is not currently provided in any of the other Vonage Client Libraries.
-Instead, you are encourage you to use your JWT library of choice to create a new JWT with the [Sample JWT Payload](#sample-jwt-payload).
+Instead, you are encourage you to use your Server SDK of choice to create a new JWT with the [Sample JWT Payload](#sample-jwt-payload).
 [JWT.io](https://jwt.io/#libraries-io) has a selection of libraries for generating JWTs in multiple languages.